FlynnVIN10/Council/LOCAL_SETUP.md

 ollama serve         # Run this in a separate Terminal tab/window – keep it open forever when using the council
 ```

+**Important**: You must run `ollama serve` in a separate terminal before using the council.
+Keep it running while you use the project.

 ### 3. Pull the recommended model (in a new Terminal tab)

 ```bash
 ollama pull phi3:mini
 ```

 This downloads ~2.3 GB once.
-It's fast on CPU and perfect for your hardware.
+It's fast and capable on CPU – perfect for your hardware.

 **Alternative for more capability (slower)**: `ollama pull llama3:8b`

+**Note**: Uses direct LiteLLM calls to Ollama for reliable performance on CPU (bypasses CrewAI integration issues).

+**Performance on CPU-only machines (e.g., 2018 MacBook Pro):**
+- First council run may take 1–3 minutes due to model loading; subsequent calls are faster.

 ### 4. Set up Python environment